You will find here Maryland law relating to auto tort claims:

 - Loss of control caused the collision

 Smart counsel will subpoena medical records to determine whether the defendant's medical condition was known before the crash.
-If it was, a jury may agree that the defendant should not have been driving because of the risk of the sudden medical emergency.
+If it was, a jury may agree that the defendant should not have been driving because of the risk of a sudden medical emergency.

 Personal Injury Protection (PIP)

-There are usually two insurance companies involved in Maryland automobile accident claims.
+There are usually two insurance companies involved in Maryland auto accident claims.
 The first is the insurance company of the adverse driver.
 If the claim is proved, that insurance company is responsible for paying all related damages, including medical bills, lost wages, and pain and suffering damages.

 Depending on the terms of the insurance policy, personal injury protection (PIP) may be available to pay for lost wages, medical expenses, and related expenses.
 Most PIP policies in Maryland provide $2,500 in coverage though some insurance companies will allow a total of $10,000 in coverage (usually in combination with medical payments, or "MedPay" coverage).

 The other advantage of PIP is that it increases the amount of money a victim can receive in an automobile accident settlement or lawsuit.
-Because of Maryland's collateral source rule, victims can double-recover the same items of damage through PIP and from the negligent driver's insurance company.
+Because of Maryland's collateral source rule, victims can double-recover the same items of damage through PIP and from the negligent driver's insurance company.Uninsured/Underinsured Law

 Maryland car accident law requires insurance of $30,000 per person/$60,000 per accident, but drivers from other states who cause accidents within our borders might have less than that.
 Uninsured/Underinsured motorist coverage is insurance used to protect ourselves from these drivers.
 Here are the differences:

-- Uninsured motorist coverage (UM): this protects you from collisions with uninsured drivers and hit-and-run accidents.
+- Uninsured motorist coverage (UM): protects you from collisions with uninsured drivers and hit-and-run accidents.
 In such an accident, your insurance company will step in and be responsible for your injuries and damages.

-These cases are treated as breach of contract claims, and the deadline to file them is calculated a little differently from other automobile accident claims.
+These cases are treated as a breach of contract claim, and the deadline to file them is calculated a little differently from other automobile accident claims.
 The claim must be brought within three years from the date the insured knew or had reason to know that he had a claim against his insurance company.